 Purchasing a separate policy to cover your jewelry is another option that offers additional benefits and protection.
 This type of standalone policy is usually offered by insurers that specialize in covering jewelry.

-Damage and âmysterious disappearanceâ are only sometimes covered by riders, while they are usually covered by standalone policies.
+Damage and “mysterious disappearance” are only sometimes covered by riders, while they are usually covered by standalone policies.
 Additionally, most separate jewelry insurance policies either have no deductible or offer zero deductible as an option.

-If you have a large collection of valuable jewelry, another advantage of a standalone policy is that thereâs no set coverage limit.
-You provide the jewelry insurance policy provider with documentation of the pieces you ownâeither an appraisal or purchase receiptsâand your coverage is customized to the value of your pieces.
+If you have a large collection of valuable jewelry, another advantage of a standalone policy is that there’s no set coverage limit.
+Give the jewelry insurance policy provider documentation of the pieces you own.
+This could be an appraisal or purchase receipts.
+Your coverage will be tailored to the value of your jewelry.

 It might surprise you to learn that jewelry insurance can be very affordable.
 A good estimate of what it might cost is about 1 to 2% of the value of your jewelry, annually.
 That means a $5,000 engagement ring could potentially cost as little as $50 to $100 per year to insure.

-It’s important to protect yourself against financial loss, and if you have valuable or sentimental piecesâespecially if you wear them oftenâyouâll want to make sure youâre covered.
+Protecting yourself against financial loss is important.
+If you own valuable or sentimental pieces, especially if you wear them often, make sure you are covered.
 Get a free jewelry insurance quote today and get the peace of mind that comes from knowing your valuables are protected.

 Disclaimer: